 Bees have been slowly showing up and sitting still long enough for a portrait.
 You have already seen the honeybees at lunch on the crocuses.
 I have been watching the Carpenter Bees: they are huge bumblebees with an all-black abdomen and they are the ones whose buzz is so loud!
 Too bad I haven't had one stand still for you.
 This one seems to be a close call for genus Lasioglossus.
 This golden beetle appeared while I was on a nighttime prowl.
 And this one is an Asian lady beetle.
 Don't get fooled by the bright redness of this one.
 The Asian lady beetles can come in many colors - just because it is pretty bright red doesn't mean it is the homegrown variety.
 If it has a "W" or a "M" on its collar, it is descended from the Asian lady beetle strain.

 This little fellow looks like some very generic small beetle.
 Or maybe a Jackalope.
+(December 7, 2020 - it is a Puffball Beetle, Genus Caenocara.)
 But its antennae don't look like any of the antenna patterns we're taught to look for.
 It has that one longish segment.
 We had quite a number of tiny beetles, like this orangeish one and this little Turpentine-lookalike one.

 And yet another redbud bruchid - this is the color they take on at night under a flashlight.
-And a bug or beetle-weevil - still a mystery to me.
+And another beetle, which is still a mystery to me.

 This little assassin bug nymph was the most colorful ever!
 And this little damsel bug nymph with its rostrum (slurpifier) packed under its chest is probably the earliest stage I've ever seen - virtually no wings at all!
 If I didn't know this little leafhopper (genus Eratoneura) as a nymph lived on oak [leaves] or poison ivy (Reference: Bugguide data), I would have thought this little one was aiming for that creature it seems to be reaching for!